Paolo Fernandes

-Paolo Fernandes Cantin (born 19 August 1998) is a Spanish professional footballer who plays for Greek Super League club AEK Athens.
+Paolo Fernandes Cantin (born 19 August 1998) is a Spanish professional footballer who plays for Saudi Pro League club Al-Khaleej, on loan from AEK Athens.
 Mainly a left winger, he also plays as an attacking midfielder.

 Club career

 Manchester City

 Born in Zaragoza, Aragon to a Capeverdean father, Fernandes started his career at Real Zaragoza.
 In 2013, aged 15, he joined Manchester City after being invited to train for the squad.
 Zaragoza later claimed to the Royal Spanish Football Federation that the player was not allowed to join City, and the English club agreed to pay a compensation fee for the move (rumoured to be € 180,000); despite still training at City, he was only registered in August 2014 when he reached the age of 16.

 Initially assigned to the under-18 squad, Fernandes progressed through the EDS and represented the under-21s and under-23s.
 With the latter side he scored 11 goals in 22 appearances in the 2016–17 Premier League 2 Division 1.